jeffschaefercfi/php-onefile-debug/README.md

 To Install: Just copy debug.php into your project somewhere and include it.

-To use: Include the Debug file and call the Debug::dbg() function with as many parameters as you want.
+To use: Include the Debug file (debug.php) and call the Debug::dbg() function with as many parameters as you want.
 Each parameter will be shown in a separate div so you can easily see what is going on.
 Example:
 $a = null;
 $b = get_data_from_somewhere();